edusalcas/single-cell-repo/Ont-Creator/README.md

 ### Metadata table

 Once again, this file is a csv with header.
 This table has a number of rows equals to the number of cells studied in the project and a number of columns equals to the number of metadata variables used to characterize the cells.
-Once again, a template of the file is given in the repository, called `metadata_table_template.csv`.
+Once again, a [template](metadata_table_template.csv) of the file is given in the repository.
 In this table, the values of the metadata has to have the same names as the values of the instances in the ontology.
 You can use the metadata searching tool in the REST API of the respository.

 On the other hand, the column names (metadata) are: